INDIVIDUAL HERBS

 Anti-Parasitics

 Rx.
-Angelicae Dahurice
+Angelicae Dahuricae

 Bai Zhi

-Chronic dysentery with accumulation of Damp-Heat and Spleen Yang Deficiency
+Chronic dysentery with accumulation of Damp-Heat and Spleen Yang Deficiency.

-Enhances the expulsion of parasites
+Enhances the expulsion of parasites.

-Cellulitis on the back with constipation and a forceful pulse
+Cellulitis on the back with constipation and a forceful pulse.

 Sm.
 Persicae